Skip to main content

 Amherst, New Hampshire white subway tile shower with black grout torn out and re-done

 Everybody is human.
 Mistakes happen.
 But, we can help fix it.
 We were called to quote removal of white subway tile shower with black grout.
 Done by a design/install team in Amherst, New Hampshire.
-The grout color choice only highlighted the inconsistent lines of tile spacing by the other contractor.
-With the high contrast, instantly antiqued grout.
-They may have been able to salvage the shower with a grout removal.
+The grout color choice only highlighted the inconsistent lines of tile spacing by previous installer.
+Which, for setting all the tile pieces in just one day.
+Wasn't all that bad, to be honest.
+Maybe a Dutchman liner trim at the lunch break stopping point.
+And work full piece from the ceiling down the next day .
+However, with the high contrast, instantly antiquing the look of grout, with the black on white color choice.
+Which They may have been able to salvage the shower with a grout removal.
 And maybe pop out and re-set a few of the tiles with lippage edges sticking out.
 But, the homeowner wanted it all removed and redone before Christmas.
 So, she got what she asked for.
+Tile shower wall prep over tub